PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

     - Comparisons
 ---

-PostHog and FullStory are both powerful tools for understanding user behavior and improving your digital product, but there are several important differences between them.
-Want to cut to the chase?
+PostHog and FullStory are both popular tools for understanding user behavior, but how are they different?
 Here’s the short answer.

 - **PostHog** is an all-in-one product improvement platform built primarily for engineers and technical users.
 It offers a wide range of features to help teams build better products, including analytics, feature flags, session replays, and more.